networktocode/netutils/docs/source/netutils/utilities/index.rst

 Netutils to Jinja2 Filters
 ============================

-In an effort to simplify the process of adding netutil's functions to jinja2 as filters we have created a convenience function.
-Let me give you an example of one use case.
+In an effort to simplify the process of adding netutils' functions to jinja2 as filters we have created a convenience function.
+One use case.
 Here is the current folder structure.

 .. code-block:: python